SERA CHAIrpersON - Anita Thomas

 • Developing research solutions with research organisations, mining companies and government agencies on issues of land restoration and the environmental impacts of mining.

-Peter is a landscape and plant ecologist with experience in a range of countries and ecosystems. .
-He currently holds the positions of Associate Professor at The University of Queensland and the Director of the Centre for Mined Land Rehabilitation.
-Over the last two decades he has worked on ecosystem function, landscape forest restoration and revegetation techniques in Australia, south-east Asia and Africa.
-He currently works closely with companies, government agencies and NGOs to develop monitoring methods to assess environmental impacts of human activities.
+Peter is a landscape and plant ecologist with experience in a range of countries and ecosystems.
+He currently holds the positions of Professor at The University of Queensland and Director of the Centre for Mined Land Rehabilitation.
+Over the last 25 years he has worked on ecosystem function, landscape forest restoration and revegetation techniques in Australia, south-east Asia and Africa.
+He currently works closely with companies, government agencies and NGOs to develop monitoring methods to assess environmental rehabilitation of human activities.
 Peter’s research interests include the development of novel ecosystems, the utility of reference sites for measuring rehabilitation success and the deployment of unmanned aerial vehicles to quantify issues of scale.

 Board Member at Large - Bruno Fogliani